apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration.md

 * DDL and onlineDDL

    Locked structure changes often affect the speed of data migration.

    The lock-free structure change is based on the rename of the temporary table in principle, which causes data problems if the migration object is not the whole database migration.

    For example, if the migration object chooses to migrate db1.table1 to the target, and an onlineDDL is performed on db1.table1 on the source database during the process, the data of db1.table1 on the target database will be inconsistent with the source database.

-   It should be noted that the way some database management tools initiate DDL is performed using lock-free mutation by default.
+   It should be noted that the way some database management tools initiate DDL is performed by using lock-free mutation by default.

-   Migration is short-term behavior.
+   Migration is a short-term behavior.
 To avoid unnecessary troubles, it is recommended not to perform DDL operations during the migration process.

 * binlog retention hours

-   The process of migrating data transmission changes depends on the binlog of the source database.
+   The incrementally migrating process of data transmission relies on the binlog of the source database.

    It is recommended to extend the binlog retention hours to avoid a long-term interruption and the situation that the binlog of the source database is cleared during recovery, resulting in the migration not being resumed.

    For example, in AWS RDS, connect to the database and run the command below:

    ```bash
    # View configuration
    # Input:
    call mysql.rds_show_configuration;

    # Output: Pay attention to the binlog retention hours.
    +------------------------+-------+-----------------------------------------------------------------------------------------------------------+
    | name                   | value | description                                                                                               |